catvanille/cation/content/pub/index.md

 ---
-title: 🪴 healing cat
-enableToc: false
+title: Welcome to Cation
 ---

-welcome! here, you will find notes on cycle syncing, recipes, and journaling :\]
+hi! here, you will find notes on cycle syncing, recipes, and journaling :\]
 ## Recipes
 > dw, they don't come with a 2 page essay on my grandma's passing